 Our brain changes throughout our lifetime.
 It grows rapidly during childhood and early adulthood.
-Then it prunes and refines connections for the rest of our life.
-Health and lifestyle impact how our brain ages and contribute to changes in thinking and memory.
-This means we can do things every day to promote the good health and function of our amazing brain.
+Then it prunes and refines connections for the rest of our lives.
+Our health and lifestyle impact how our brain ages and contribute to changes in thinking and memory.
+This means we can do things each day to promote the good health and function of our amazing brain.

 Learn how our overall health affects the way our brain ages with these research-based recommendations to promote brain health:

 - Heart Health – one of the most important factors that affect aging.

 - Exercise and Strength Training – help maintain overall health with these specific recommendations, especially for adults over 65.

 - Diet and Nutrition – modifications can help older adults remain healthy.